-If you followed the instructions e-mailed with your acceptance letter, you already have your passport.
+If you followed the instructions e-mailed with your acceptance, you already have your passport.
 If you do not have one, please apply for one immediately.
-Also be sure that your passport is valid for the entire period that you will be abroad.
+Also, be sure that your passport is valid for the entire period that you will be abroad.

-Prior to leaving the U.S., sign your passport and make three photocopies of the page with your picture and passport number on it.
-Give the CIE one copy for your file.
+Prior to leaving the U.S., sign your passport and make two photocopies of the page with your picture and passport number on it.
 Leave one at home with your family when you go abroad.
-Carry the third copy with you, separate from your passport, in case the original is lost or stolen.
+Carry the second copy with you, separate from your passport, in case the original is lost or stolen.